 Giant cell arteritis is a particular kind of inflammation of the arteries that requires urgent treatment.
 The inflammation causes the artery to narrow, which reduces the blood supply to the area.
-In severe cases, the blood vessel closes completely.
+In severe cases, the closes completely.
 Although any medium or large-sized artery can develop this condition, those of the temples are most commonly targeted.
 Giant cell arteritis is also known as temporal arteritis.

-If the blood vessels servicing the eyes are affected, sudden blindness in one or both eyes can result.
+If the blood vessels servicing the are affected, sudden in one or both eyes can result.
 This vision loss is usually severe and permanent.
 Around one person in 500 experiences giant cell arteritis, with twice as many women affected as men.
 The average age at diagnosis is 70 years.
 There is no cure, but prompt treatment with corticosteroids can relieve the symptoms and usually, but not always, prevent vision loss in the other eye if it is not yet involved.

 Symptoms of giant cell arteritis